songtianyi/landscape-of-programming/README.md

 # Holography of programming

 This repo aim to show you what to learn on the way to excellence.
+And The knowledge hierarchy is helpful for writing your resume.
 It's a baby yet, any improvements will be appreciated!

 [中文](中文.md)